forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ## Connect to an Org

-The Einstein for Developers tool is run in the context of a Salesforce org, in Salesforce DX project.
+The Einstein for Developers tool is run in the context of a Salesforce org, in a Salesforce DX project.
 To use this tool:

 1. Go to **File** > **Open Folder** in the menu and open an existing Salesforce DX project in VS Code, or create one.